halbielee/EPS/README.md

 19 Aug, 2021: Minor update on information about dCRF and the pre-trained model of the segmentation networks

-- Please see thse issuses: [dCRF](https://github.com/halbielee/EPS/issues/5) and [pre-trained model](https://github.com/halbielee/EPS/issues/4)
+- Please see the issuses: [dCRF](https://github.com/halbielee/EPS/issues/5) and [pre-trained model](https://github.com/halbielee/EPS/issues/4)

 28 Aug, 2021: Major updates about MS-COCO 2014 dataset and minor updates (cleanup)

+15 Apr, 2022: Minor update on information about the method setting up 'cls_labels.npy' the for ms-coco 17 dataset
+- Please see the issue: [coco17](https://github.com/halbielee/EPS/issues/13)
 ## Installation